waynodiablo/Oystercard/pills/sinatra_1.md

 ***Note, we recommend working through this pill with a pair partner.
 Please take turns on the keyboard as the driver as described in the [pairing pill](pills/pairing.md) :pill:.***

+As with every bit of non-trivial code you write it's a good idea to initialise a git repository and push your code to Github in order to back it up.
+Put the following code in a Github repo called 'sinatra-test'.

 As mentioned above, Sinatra is just a Ruby [gem](pills/gems.md) :pill:, so you'll need to install it as usual.

 `$ gem install sinatra`